YosefLab/velovi/README.md

 [link-tests]: https://github.com/yoseflab/velovi/actions/workflows/test.yml
 [badge-docs]: https://img.shields.io/readthedocs/velovi

+🚧 :warning: This package is no longer being actively developed or maintained.
+Please use the [scvi-tools](https://github.com/scverse/scvi-tools) package instead.
+See this [thread](https://github.com/scverse/scvi-tools/issues/2610) for more details. :warning: 🚧

 Variational inference for RNA velocity.
 This is an experimental repo for the veloVI model.
 Installation instructions and tutorials are in the docs.
-Over the next few months veloVI will move into [scvelo](https://scvelo.org/).

 ## Getting started